MaggieQi/concord-bft/eval/README.md

+# Archipelago-C

+This repo contains our implementation of Archipelago on top of Concord.
+Please contact Qi Chen(cheqi@microsoft.com) for questions about this repo.

 Experiment Setup
 ----
 Prepare a cluster of machines (virtual machines) which can be connected to each other without ssh password.